How do you motivate apprentices? 7 Reviews

 - At least every 1 ½ hours a quarter-hour break

 - Less controlling attention on the individual by the class size

 - Uncomplicated reaction to the weather (clothes, windows, etc.)

 In order to transfer this to the extreme of work, a trainee who is under constant observation by other colleagues has to be attentive for at least four hours at a time, has little influence on the temperature at the workplace and none at all on his clothing.

 Of course, trainees have to learn these aspects because they are part of the job.
 It would be wrong, however, not to make their situation a little more bearable for them.
 So the new colleagues should be encouraged within the allowed dress code to get “march relief”.

 And if the boss provides a few little things that make the heat bearable, this pays off twice: The trainee can get cooling using an LED fan, aqua spray or cell phone propeller and at the same time sees that you are looking around cares for his needs away from work.
 In this way, the new that frightens everyone is at least partially weakened, and the first working days are made easier for young professionals.

 5. Nice colleagues, please

-The workforce of a company is always a reflection of society.
-But that also means that there are enough people here who simply belong to the category "permanent grumbling" and who may not have much experience with young people or are particularly eager for them.
+A company's workforce is always one Spiegel of society.
+But that also means that there are enough people here who simply belong to the category “permanently grumpy” and who perhaps neither have experience with young people nor are particularly keen on them.

 No matter how the operational needs are, at least in the first few weeks, care should be taken that trainees do not have to spend the whole day with these characters.
 Because bad mood colors very quickly on others.
 In the worst case, the elan that the young people have in the first few weeks will never be demolished.